afsalthaj/safe-string-interpolation/docs/src/main/tut/index.md

 @ val onlyString: String = "bar"
 onlyString: String = "bar"

-@ safeStr"This is type safe logging works only if it is either a string or a case class instance $caseClassInstance or $onlyString"
+@ safeStr"Works only if its either a string or a case class instance $caseClassInstance or $onlyString"
-res8: com.thaj.safe.string.interpolator.SafeString = SafeString("This is type safe logging works only if it is either a string or a case class instance { name: foo } or bar")
+res8: com.thaj.safe.string.interpolator.SafeString = SafeString("Works only if its either a string or a case class instance { name: foo } or bar")

 @ class C
 defined class C